fbpx

 How can you detect if your loved one has been sexually abused in a nursing home?

 Within the elder abuse context, sexual abuse in nursing homes is a hidden problem because it too often goes undetected and under-reported.
-Often times, residents who suffer strokes or other medical conditions which cause them to lose speech or motor skills make it very difficult to report abuse.
-For example, cognitively impaired residents are often unable to describe assault events, the fears or the feelings of helplessness that they feel.
-Warning signs of sexual abuse of your loved one, as reported by various physicians and experts can include:[1]
+Often, residents who suffer strokes or other medical conditions which cause them to lose speech or motor skills, making it very difficult to report abuse.
+For example, cognitively impaired residents are often unable to describe assault events, their fears, or the feelings of helplessness they feel.
+Warning signs of sexual abuse of your loved one, as reported by various physicians and experts, can include[1]:

-There is no doubt that a nursing home for seniors home must care for its residents in such a manner and in such an environment as will promote maintenance or enhancement of the quality of life of each resident who lives there.
-Most nursing homes have a duty to develop and implement written policies that prohibit mistreatment, neglect and abuse of residents and misappropriation of resident property.
+There is no doubt that a nursing home for seniors must care for its residents in such a manner and in such an environment as will promote the maintenance or enhancement of the quality of life of each resident who lives there.
+Most nursing homes have a duty to develop and implement written policies that prohibit mistreatment, neglect, abuse, and misappropriation of resident property.

-Any policies written policies have to be effective and put into action.
-Courts have found in the past that although facilities have had policies and procedures in place to prohibit sexual abuse, such policies were often not effective because of the lack of reporting by employees when the abuse occurred.
+Any written policies have to be effective and put into action.
+In the past, Courts have found that although facilities have had policies and procedures in place to prohibit sexual abuse, such policies were often not effective because of the lack of reporting by employees when the abuse occurred.

 In Ontario, facilities are required to report all violations of patient and resident abuse, including mistreatment, neglect or abuse, including injuries of unknown source.